KDTEC/RepoSniffer/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This is a REST API backend for MetOps android application
+This is the homepage of the application.

 ### System design of the deployment module